 To make sure the mortgage was covered in the event he died, he protected his family by buying a $10,000 whole life policy from New York Life.
-Fortunately he lived a long time and when he died, his house had long been paid off, but he still had the New York Life Policy…. and he was still making the annual $120 premium payments.
+Fortunately, he lived a long time, and when he died, his house had long been paid off, but he still had the New York Life Policy, and he was still making the annual $120 premium payments.

-Don’t get me wrong, New York Life is easily one of the best insurance companies in the industry, highly rated and highly respected.
-But as far as I am concerned, they do have a flaw in their policies: they become way too cash rich in later years.
+Don’t get me wrong; New York Life is easily one of the best insurance companies in the industry, highly rated, and highly respected.
+But as far as I am concerned, they do have a flaw in their policies: they become way too cash-rich in later years.
 If the purpose of the policy is an eventual death benefit, then why have so much cash value in the policy?

-If my dad had known, he could have stopped paying premiums years ago and the dividends in the policy would have kept it going forever.
-But for him the purpose of the policy was not cash accumulation, it was protection.
+If my dad had known, he could have stopped paying premiums years ago, and the dividends in the policy would have kept it going forever.
+But for him, the purpose of the policy was not cash accumulation; it was protection.

-The details are fairly simple, a copy of your medical records are needed, sometimes a nurse has to visit with you, (costs are paid by insurance company).
-The new company will provide you with an offer and if it makes sense (and only IF it does make sense) you then sign the paperwork.
+The details are relatively simple, a copy of your medical records are needed, sometimes a nurse has to visit with you, (the insurance company pays costs).
+The new company will provide you with an offer, and if it makes sense (and only IF it does make sense), you then sign the paperwork.

-Plus when the benefit is paid to your beneficiaries the amount they receive is also tax free.
+Plus, when the benefit is paid to your beneficiaries, the amount they receive is also tax-free.